c9s/AssetKit/README.md

 AssetKit
 ============

-AssetKit is different from Rails' asset pipeline, AssetKit is designed for PHP, the concept is different.

 AssetKit is designed for PHP's performance, all configuration files are compiled into PHP source code, this makes AssetKit loads these asset configuration files very quickly.